codr4life/snabl/README.md

 )
 ```

-The same algorithm may be implemented without variables to get another 50% speed up.
+As before, the same algorithm may be implemented without variables.

 Example 4
 ```